 When it comes to food, Zurich Switzerland has a huge array of options.
-The only challenge as a visitor to this city is—figuring out worthwhile places to eat in Zurich.
+The only challenge as a visitor to this city is—figuring out the best places to eat in Zurich.

-As a longtime resident, I thought it would be worth sharing some of my tips and gems so that you can sample some of the tastiest food that Zurich has to offer.
+As a longtime resident, I thought it would be worth sharing some of my tips and gems so that you can sample some of the tastiest food and local favorite Zurich restaurants.

 Guest article by Anna Timbrook

 From fast eats and Asian, to brunch and more expensive meals, here are some great restaurants in Zurich.

 As someone visiting Zurich, you might want to spend more time exploring—and less time eating.
 That is when some of these “fast eats” places come in handy.

 1. Where to Find Good Burgers in Zurich Switzerland

 I must have tried almost every burger joint in Zurich, especially because they were as rare as flying pigs a few years back.
 So, let me share my favorites with you.

 B.Good offers more sustainable and locally sourced produce, and their burgers are a little more creative than many of the generic ones out there.
 They also offer sweet potato fries as well as the standard.
 My only beef with this place is that they have yet to figure out how to make crispy fries.
 But B.good burgers are to die for.
 And, they have big salads for those who want a healthier option.
 There are three locations in Zurich—one at the end of Niederdorfstrasse, one on Langstrasse, and one further afield in Oerlikon.

 My current favorite is a bit more of a “hole in the wall” style place called Horber Burgers & Wurste.
 It is also on Langstrasse, with super friendly staff, affordable burgers, and a couple of outside tables, which are a better option in summer.
 Do not expect anything fancy here, but it is reasonably fast, tasty, and a nice spot to people watch.